-Neurotoxicity occurs when a substance alters the normal neuron function and may manifest as seizures, cognitive decline, loss of motor function, or behavioral problems.
-Traditional cytotoxicity measurements, like cell death, are easy to measure, but insufficient at identifying functional impairment in cell communication, which often occurs before or even in the absence of cell death.
+Neurotoxicity occurs when a substance alters neuronal function, leading to seizures, cognitive decline, loss of motor function, or behavioral disturbances.
+Toxic substances may subtly alter neuron and network function prior to or even in the absence of cell death.

-The Maestro MEA system has the sensitivity to measure a single neuron firing and electrode number to capture the network level activity.
-The noninvasive and continuous measurement capabilities of the Maestro system, including environmental control, can capture acute or chronic responses, creating an ideal model for studying neurotoxicity and assessing compound risk.
+The Maestro MEA system has the sensitivity to measure single neuron firing and the electrode density to capture network level activity.
+With built-in environmental controls and non-invasive measurements of function and viability, the Maestro is ideal for acute and chronic assessments of compound risk.

 Measuring seizurogenic/proconvulsant risk

 The Maestro Pro and Edge multiwell MEA platforms are an effective laboratory tool for high-throughput in vitro screens of neuroactive compounds (McConnell et al 2012, Valdivia et al 2014).
 Basic metrics, such as weighted mean firing rate, are sensitive to many neuroactive compounds, while advanced metrics, such as network bursting and synchrony, provide provide reliable identification of compounds that increase or suppress seizurogenic activity and, more broadly, affords discrimination between various compound classes.
 In the example below, 16 compounds were dosed sequentially with 6 replicates across 2 plates.

 Network burst magnitude (number of spikes per burst) clearly discriminates proconvulsants, like picrotoxin, from the vehicle control.

 Synchrony, as measured by the full width at half height of the cross correlogram (FWHH), differentiates proconvulsant compounds from other classes.
 Proconvulsant compounds exhibit increased synchrony, while antiepileptics exhibit decreased synchrony.